 Be A Tourist

 Plan an overnight trip to explore somewhere safe (or save this for when COVID is not so much of a thing), where you live and be sure to hit the tourist spots you reserve only for when guests are in town.
 I once took our boys on a double-decker bus tour of Toronto and they still talk about it.

 A few times a year my kids pull out our photo albums and we all go through them, sharing what we remember.
-We live in digital age where so many of our photos end up on a computer and are forgotten.
+We live in a digital age where so many of our photos end up on a computer and are forgotten.
 Get your kids a camera (it doesn’t have to be expensive) and have them document holidays or even your day-to-day life and then make a promise you will actually print them out.

 A Library Card